Activewear & Athleisure Trends Shaping Fitness Fashion in 2026

 • Charcoal

-Bright neon is declining in everyday athleisure.
+Bright neon colors are declining in everyday athleisure.

-3️⃣ Gym-to-Street Integration
+3. Gym-to-Street Integration

 • Matte finish fabrics